Bandwidth/node-messaging/README.md

 # Bandwidth Node Messaging SDK

-Note: As of version 3.0.0, this package has been upgraded to Typescript
+Note: As of version 3.0.0, this package has been upgraded to TypeScript

 ## Getting Started